-Note: Under the Roads Act 1993, the Applicant may require separate approvals from TfNSW, and/or the relevant Councils as the appropriate roads authorities prior to construction of, closure of or conducting mining operations within public roads.
+Note: Under the Roads Act 1993, the Applicant may require separate approvals from TfNSW, and/or the relevant Councils as the appropriate roads authorities prior to construction of, closure of, or conducting mining operations within, public roads.

 B72.
-The Applicant must design, construct and maintain the mine access road intersection to the satisfaction of TfNSW and Council, and must bear all costs associated with the construction, maintenance and decommissioning of the intersection.
+The Applicant must design, construct and maintain the mine access road intersection to ensure safe access to the site to the satisfaction of TfNSW and Blayney Shire Council, and must bear all costs associated with the construction, maintenance and decommissioning of the intersection.